-1. These rights were not included in the draft Bill.
+These rights were not included in the draft Bill.

-The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020, effective 7 July 2020.
-The Regulations must be approved by Parliament within 40 days in order to continue to be effective; we anticipate Parliament will approve the Regulations in their current form, without amendment.
+2. The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020, effective 7 July 2020.

 3. The Act provided that the Regulations could specify such conditions / applicable period, but no such limitations appear in the Regulations.